Sex determination in Silene: Evolution of sex chromosomes

-Biologists have found that sex chromosomes in plants originated from pairs of autosomes.
+Sex chromosomes in plants originate from pairs of autosomes.
 As these chromosomes diverge from their autosomal ancestor and from each other as a homologous pair, they have the potential to increase or decrease in size due to mutation and recombination.
 In the case of Silene, the pair of autosomal chromosomes are transformed into heteromorphic sex-determining chromosomes expressed as XY.
 It is important to recognize that not all species of Silene have this sex determination system.
 A few, such as S. colpophylla, possess homomorphic sex chromosomes.

 Plants with sex-determining chromosomes, like Silene, can develop uni-sexual reproductive structures because of the loss and gain of sex-determining genes.
 Mutations can cause female sterility, male sterility, or adverse combinations of genes that can lead to monoecy, gynodioecy, and dioecy.

 Species of Silene with different reproductive systems

 The mechanisms involved in the sex determination of Silene are complex and can lead to various reproductive systems among the offspring.
 The table below provides only a few examples of these possible systems.
 Those which are most commonly found within this genus are hermaphroditism (monoecious plant with both staminate and pistillate), dioecy (male and female reproductive systems found in separate morphs), and gynodioecy (existence of female and hermaphroditic reproductive systems among the individuals of the population).

-Sexual systems vary across species most silene species are hermaphroditic representing 58.2% of silene species, 14.3% are dioecious, 13.3% gynodioecious, and 12.2% being both gynodioecious and gynomonoecious.
+Sexual systems vary across species.
+Most silene species (58.2%) are hermaphroditic, while 14.3% are dioecious, 13.3% are gynodioecious, and 12.2% are both gynodioecious and gynomonoecious.
 Trioecy, andromonoecy, and gynomonoecy have also been reported but are extremely rare.